-We are leading a collaboration of twenty scientists representing California, Oregon, Washington, and British Columbia to address the simultaneous challenges of ocean acidification and hypoxia.
-Serving as a link between scientists and decision-makers, Ocean Science Trust is helping leaders make informed decisions for West Coast ecosystems and the communities who rely on them.
+From 2013 - 2016, we led a collaboration of twenty scientists representing California, Oregon, Washington, and British Columbia to address the simultaneous challenges of ocean acidification and hypoxia.
+As conveners, Ocean Science Trust served as a link between scientists and decision-makers, working with ocean management counterparts along the West Coast.
+Through this effort, we are helping leaders make informed decisions for ocean ecosystems and the communities who rely on them.

 Both the scientific and the political landscapes for these issues are highly dynamic; we continually engage with partners throughout the state, regional, and federal realms to precisely align the Panel thinking with needs.
 We are taking the latest science and tailoring information for decision-makers so they can incorporate it in their work.

 Ocean acidification is not an isolated threat to our oceans, but a part of a shifting environment in which carbonate chemistry and dissolved oxygen are changing alongside nutrients and temperature.
 These multiple stressors along the West Coast require new information, new directions, and new approaches for future work.